Rural North Dakota child care providers seek sustainability

 Professionalizing the child care system, with higher pay levels, more training, benefits and insurance could make a difference, so long as it doesn’t transfer cost to families already struggling with high inflation.

-Getting more respect for the work they do also is a common refrain from those working in child care.
+Getting more respect for the work they do is also a common refrain heard from those working in child care.

 “I have done this for 25 years and I’ve always felt a definite lack of respect for the profession,” Santini said.
 “Especially in North Dakota where we don’t have legislation about education and requirements for center teachers, you just basically have to have a high school diploma and take 15 hours of training.”